Remedies as Information to be Read

 He says the physical objects are the “substrate of life.”
 Substrate is an interesting concept and very useful in the therapeutic application of a homeopathic medicine.
 I suggest Davies reverse his use of the word substrate so that the coding, the information, the life of a person, the energy in matter is now the substrate (the thing that bears properties, as opposed to the properties themselves, a foundation or basis of something – according to more philosophical interpretations), rather than the external physical properties.
 It’s the inner information of a remedy we use and it’s the inner state (i.e. a deep inner constitutional way of being, a blueprint or template that animates one’s whole being at once) of a person we treat, not the external properties.
 Our vital life force is the substrate, the basis of all that we are in body, mind and soul, like the dough of a pizza is the base of all the ingredients that make up that pizza in its entirety.

 But how to treat that inner reality?
 Hahnemann said we cannot see this inner state except by the external symptoms which symbolise it and so give a substance (as a medicine) which has the same properties or information expressing a similar substrate.
-The patient’s life then reacts to the life in the remedy (that life carries the necessary information or as Davies says, as quoted above; “it’s about the way living things can store and process information.”) and in so doing that patient reacts against their own symptoms because it has been stimulated to do so by the similar symptoms in the medicine.
-We become sick by reacting (most diseases are dynamic Hahnemann showed) and we return to health by reacting.
+The patient’s life then reacts to the life in the remedy (that life carries the necessary information or as Davies says, as quoted above; “it’s about the way living things can store and process information.”) and in so doing that patient reacts against their own symptoms because they have been stimulated to do so by the similar symptoms in the medicine.
+We become sick by reacting (most diseases are dynamic Hahnemann showed) and we return to health by reacting – against our symptoms.

 Addendum: Scruton on Information